-The FHAC, established in fall 2011, will meet at least quarterly for five years or until the completion of the Fair Housing Plan for the 2016-2021 Consolidated Plan approximately (June 30, 2016).
+The FHAC, established in fall 2011, will meet at least quarterly for five years or until the completion of the Fair Housing Plan for that planning period.
+The next Fair Housing Plan period runs from 2016- 2020.

 Facilitation

 A chair or co-chairs will be selected to work with staff in the facilitation of committee meetings.
 The staff and chair(s) will develop the meeting agendas.